microsoft/vscode-docs/blogs/2023/03/30/vscode-copilot.md

 March 30, 2023 by Chris Dias, [@chrisdias](https://twitter.com/chrisdias)

-## TL&DR

 **AI did not write this blog post, but it will make your development experiences incredible.**

 There is a lot of buzz, excitement, and some concerns around Artificial Intelligence today.
 Advancements are happening almost daily, it's hard to keep up.
-But, if you cut through all the noise and give it a try even with ChatGPT, you quickly realize what more than a million Copilot users see daily, that this technology does not disappoint, especially with Large Language Models (LLMs) like OpenAI's GPT-3.5/4.
+But, if you cut through all the noise and give it a try with ChatGPT, you quickly realize what more than a million Copilot users see daily, that this technology does not disappoint, especially with Large Language Models (LLMs) like OpenAI's GPT-3.5/4.

 In this post, we want to give a little background on AI in VS Code, show you some exciting new experiences powered by GitHub Copilot, and give a peek into where and how we see things going forward.